uzairm050/hg002-variant-calling-pipeline/README.md

 This pipeline processes PacBio HiFi sequencing reads from **HG002** — the well-characterised Ashkenazi son reference sample maintained by the [Genome in a Bottle (GIAB)](https://www.nist.gov/programs-projects/genome-bottle) consortium.
 It calls short variants (SNPs and INDELs) across chromosomes 1–22 using two independent deep learning callers — **Clair3** and **DeepVariant** — and evaluates accuracy against the GIAB NISTv4.2.1 truth set.

 The entire pipeline is orchestrated by **Nextflow DSL2**.
 Every process — alignment, sorting, and variant calling — runs inside an isolated **Singularity** container, ensuring full reproducibility across HPC compute nodes.
-The pipeline is launched with a single shell script (`pipeline.sh`) that calls `nextflow run main.nf`.
+The pipeline is launched with a single shell script (`run_pipeline.sh`) that calls `nextflow run main.nf`.

 ---